emacs-eaf/emacs-application-framework/README.md

 ./install-eaf.sh
 ```

-3. From here on, you can either Add the full path to the EAF installation directory to your Emacs ```load-path```, then add the following to `init.el`:
+3. From here on, you can either add the full path to the EAF installation directory to your Emacs ```load-path```, then add the following to `init.el`:

 ```Elisp
 (add-to-list 'load-path "~/.emacs.d/site-lisp/emacs-application-framework/")
 (require 'eaf)
 ```
-or,
-If you use [use-package](https://github.com/jwiegley/use-package), you can use the following *sample* configuration for your convenience.
+or, if you use [use-package](https://github.com/jwiegley/use-package), you can use the following *sample* configuration for your convenience.

 ```Elisp
 (use-package eaf